zilelai/SealOS/README.md

-Before using my project, please follow these instructions:
+<h1>Before using my project, please follow these instructions:</h1>

 1. Source code is available.
 2. Any support please contact zilelai26@gmail.com I might contact you within a week